Coiot/cbr-main/src/albums/others/s3episode3.md

   - scene_number: 26
     scene_title: ""
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode3-scene26.jpg
-    narration: "<p>Our first shot of Australia in this part reveals that the Wiradjuri won the race to Uluru…to the surprise of absolutely no one.
+    narration: "<p>Our first shot of Australia in this episode reveals that the Wiradjuri won the race to Uluru…to the surprise of absolutely no one.
 The Yolngu are quickly being hemmed out of the continent, and will likely be contained to the northern coast unless they start expanding soon.</p>"
   - scene_number: 27
     scene_title: ""
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode3-scene27.jpg